| |

 • The Lord's Prayer - All

-• Kirkin' o' the Tartans - Clan representatives carry lengths (or flags)
+• Kirkin' o' the Tartans - Clan representatives carry lengths (or flags) of

-about the Scottish heritage and gives a blessing.
+the Scottish heritage and gives a blessing.

 • Necrology (deceased by organization/clan since the last such event) -